SarwanShah/SarwanShah/README.md

 <h1 align="left">Hi 👋, I'm Sarwan Shah</h1>

 <p align="left">
-  I am dedicated Electrical Engineer graduate student and a Fulbright Scholar at Arizona State University, I specialize in Machine Learning and Embedded Systems.
+  I am dedicated Electrical Engineer graduate student and a Fulbright Scholar at Arizona State University.
+I specialize in Machine Learning and Embedded Systems.
 I’m also a Graduate Research Assistant at The Luminosity Lab, where I work on pioneering projects ranging from embedded systems for NASA challenges to advanced ML-based sensor solutions.
 </p>

 ## 🔭 Current Work